Travel Ideas & Inspiration

 Where is Narrenturm?

-Once gas storage tanks, a collection of "buildings" has been transformed into residential and commercial spaces (a shopping mall, municipal archives, telecom companies, schools, and more).
+Once just gas storage tanks, a collection of "buildings" has been transformed into residential and commercial spaces (a shopping mall, municipal archives, telecom companies, schools, etc.).

-It’s a unique area to explore if you love industrial architecture and want to see something you won't see elsewhere.
+It’s a unique area to explore if you are interested in industrial architecture and want to see something you probably aren't going to see anywhere else.

 How to visit Gasometer Town